 Leaders must submit an application to be serve as a Supernova Mentor or Nova Counselor.
 An application consists of:

 - the BSA Adult application (no fee position; complete pages 4 & 5 entirely, but leave the position code blank)

 - Youth Protection Training certificate (go to myscouting.org)

 - Supernova Mentor information sheet (for Supernova Mentor only)

-Complete applications should be sent to your District STEM Coordinator or delivered to NCAC HQ in Bethesda, MD.
+Complete applications should be sent to your District STEM Coordinator (see below) or delivered to NCAC HQ in Bethesda, MD.
 Email firstname.lastname@example.org with questions.

 How do I find a Nova Counselor/Supernova Mentor?

-Contact your District STEM Coordinator.
-Go to this page and scroll down to District STEM Coordinator table.
+Contact your District STEM Coordinator found at the bottom of this page.
 If your district does not have a coordinator listed, contact your District Executive or Advancement Chair.

-How does my Scout receive recognition for his Nova/Supernova Award?
+How does my Scout receive recognition for their Nova/Supernova award?

 Nova Awards are handled at the unit level.
 The Counselor should fill out a unit advancement report (as Cubs would with adventures, for example) and submit this to the Unit Advancement Chair.
 Packs may recognize the Supernova at a Blue and Gold, or other Advancement Recognition night.